Novy Urengoy Airport

 Novy Urengoy Airport (IATA: NUX, ICAO: USMU) is an airport in Yamalo-Nenets Autonomous Okrug, Russia located 4 km southwest of Novy Urengoy.
 It handles medium-sized aircraft.

 History

 New terminal construction

-On 25 July 2017, the contest was held, to confirm the firm, that will handle the airport reconstruction works, therefore on 7 September 2018, the airport started to be operated by Airports of Regions and began to construct the new terminal, parking space, apron and runway refurbishment.
+On 7 September 2018, the airport started to be operated by Airports of Regions with construction of a new terminal, parking space, apron and runway refurbishment.
 Initially, construction was planned to finish by end of 2021, but due to issues faced from COVID-19 pandemic, construction will finish by December 2022.